Bapi Saha

 Bapi Saha (born 28 September 1991) is an Indian footballer who plays as a defender for Prayag United S.C. in the I-League.

 Career

 Prayag United

 Saha made his debut for Prayag United in an I-League match on 21 January 2011 against Viva Kerala in which Prayag United drew the match 1–1 and in which Saha played the whole 90 minutes.
 In 2014-15 SESSION He joined Peerless F.C.
 IN 2015-16 SEASON.
 In 2015-16 Season Bapi will be playing Southern Samity football club in CFL.

 mahamayatala sporting

 In 2017, Bapi joined Mahamayatala sporting as a full time khep player.
-In 2019 Bapi was arrested for a domestic violence, theresult of which Mahamayatala kicked him off the team.
+In 2019 Bapi was arrested for domestic violence, the result of which Mahamayatala kicked him off the team.